sciyoshi/sciweb/content/articles/2016-08-08-writing-python-extension-modules-in-rust.md

 In the Rust bindings, the mechanism for acquiring and releasing this lock is handled using [lifetimes]().
 The `py` variable we saw above signals that the GIL is held for the duration of its scope.
 Similarly, the GIL can be acquired manually using [RAII]() with `Python::acquire_gil()`.
 Any functions which require the GIL (like getting Python types, or accessing fields) will require this parameter to be passed.

 ## Defining a Function

-Let's add a simple function to our module.
+Let's add a simple function to our module to return an instance of our `LucasIter` class.
 FIXME

 ## Making it Distributable